research

 (‘eccentric’) vision.
 The visual system takes a lot of

-interesting shortcuts in the periphery that we think can reveal much about visual perception in general.
-Here’s a selection of some of our current areas of research:
+interesting shortcuts in the periphery that we think reveal much about visual perception in general.
+Click the icons below or scroll down to read about some of our current research areas:

 visual crowding

 Our interest in crowding stems firstly from this fundamental limitation and much of our research is aimed at understanding its underlying basis.
-We are also interested in crowding because of its elevation in central/foveal vision during development, and in clinical conditions such as amblyopia (see below) and potentially also in cases of congenital nystagmus and posterior cortical atrophy.
+We are also interested in crowding because of its elevation in central/foveal vision during development, and in clinical conditions such as amblyopia, nystagmus, and visual-led dementia (see below)

 Selected publications: